Patriots rooting guide: Who New England fans should root for on Monday Night Football

-The third week of NFL action was a major disappointment for the New England Patriots and their fans.
-Not only did the team lose to the Baltimore Ravens on Sunday, it also had to see quarterback Mac Jones go down with a high ankle sprain that will likely force him to miss some time.
+The fourth week of the NFL regular season ended in disappointment for the New England Patriots, with the team losing a close one against the Green Bay Packers in overtime.

-The show must go on, however, and Week 3 will end tonight with an all-NFC East battle between the Dallas Cowboys and New York Giants.
+The show must go on, however, and Week 4 will end tonight with an all-NFC West battle between the Los Angeles Rams and San Francisco 49ers.
 Who should Patriots fans be rooting for in this one?
 Let’s find out.

 8:15 p.m.
 ET

-Make sure to head down to the comment section to discuss tonight’s contest, and to check out this story stream for all of our post-game coverage of the Patriots’ own Week 3 game against the Ravens.
+Make sure to head down to the comment section to discuss tonight’s contest, and to check out this story stream for all of our post-game coverage of the Patriots’ own Week 4 game against the Packers.

 Loading comments...